euroscipy/euroscipy_proceedings/papers/richthofer/richthofer.rst

             String[] kws) {
         System.out.println(txt.get());
     }
     public static void printTimeStamp(PyObject[] args,
             String[] kws) {
         System.out.println("System.currentTimeMillis: "
                 + System.currentTimeMillis());
     }
     public static void destroyRoot(PyObject[] args,
             String[] kws) {
         root.destroy();
     }

 On top of this a rather Java-like main-method can be implemented.
 Note that constructing objects is still somewhat unhandy, as keywords must be declared in a string-array and explicitly passed to Jython.
-Calling methods on objects then works like ordinary Java-code and is even type-safe based on the declared interfaces.
+Calling methods on objects then works like ordinary Java code and is even type-safe based on the declared interfaces.

 .. code-block:: java